-Beginning in 2008, First Lutheran retained Dr. John Ferguson as a consultant, and proceeded to develop plans with Jack Bethards at Schoenstein to do significant work to the organ.
-The objectives were:
+Beginning in 2008, First Lutheran retained Dr. John Ferguson as a consultant and proceeded to develop plans with Jack Bethards at Schoenstein to do significant work to the organ.
+The objectives were to:

-- to rewire the console and convert it to solid-state action;
+Rewire the console and convert it to solid-state action

-- to replace all of the leather in the chests and reservoirs that had not been recently repaired;
+Replace all of the leather in the chests and reservoirs that had not been recently repaired

-- to replace the expression shades on the swell and choir boxes;
+Replace the expression shades on the swell and choir boxes

-- to enhance the Great with more fundamental tone at 16' and 8'; and
+Enhance the Great with more fundamental tone at 16' and 8'

-- to add a complete chorus to the Choir to better complement the other choruses.
+Add a complete chorus to the Choir to better complement the other choruses

 Christ the Victor Chapel's Alfred Fuhrer organ

-[Alfred Fuhrer Organ] Christ the Victor Chapel is home to an Alfred Fuhrer organ.
+Christ the Victor Chapel is home to an Alfred Fuhrer organ.
 The four-stop organ, built in 1968, was purchased from Good Shepherd Lutheran Church in Decorah, Iowa.
-The organ was used for the first time at vespers on Saturday, Dec.
-6, 2008.
+The organ was used for the first time at vespers on Saturday, December 6, 2008.